Uxornecronyms: A Little-Known Naming Practice

-Only NGS members have access to full articles of NGS Monthly.
+Wait.
+What?!
+Is that really a thing?
+And could it possibly be useful in solving any genealogical problem?Only NGS members have access to full articles of NGS Monthly.
 Please log in or click here to learn more about joining the National Genealogical Society.

 If you have trouble logging on or accessing the articles, please contact [email protected]